 Total replacement cover vs sum insured cover

 How does it differ from total replacement cover?
-Well, while total replacement insurance covers the market value of rebuilding your home, sum insured cover makes it your responsibility to decide how much your home will cost to rebuild.
-If for example, you're insured for $1,000,000 but your home will cost $1,200,000 to rebuild, you'll be $200,000 out of pocket.
+Well, total replacement insurance covers the market value of rebuilding your home, whereas sum insured cover makes it your responsibility to decide how much your home will cost to rebuild.
+If, for example, you're insured for $1,000,000 but your home ends up costing $1,200,000 to rebuild, you'll be $200,000 out of pocket.

-Check out the table below for details of the differences between these two types of home insurance:
+Check out the table below to see the differences between these two types of home insurance:

 |Total replacement cover||Sum insured cover|